-The Rainforest Run was back again on Saturday, September 17, 2022, where runners could choose their distance!
-Get a group together for 2023 and consider being a part of the global movement to protect our precious rainforests!
+The Rainforest Run is back again for 2022, but this time you can choose your distance!
+Where will you be on Saturday 17th September?
+Get a group together and be a part of the global movement to protect our precious rainforests!

-To find out more, visit: www.therainforestrun.org

-We can't wait for you to join the team!
+To find out more, visit: www.therainforestrun.org We can't wait for you to join the team!